 Patients will get most or all of their health care from participating providers, that is, from doctors and other health providers who are part of IPA.
-Patients have the right to choose a participating provider (IPA will work with patients to ensure they find physicians who are accepting newpatients).
+Patients have the right to choose a participating provider (IPA will work with patients to ensure they find physicians who are accepting new patients).
 Patients have the right to go to a women's health specialist (such as a gynecologist) without a referral.
 Patients have the right to timely access to their providers and to see specialists when care from a specialist is needed.
-Patients also have the right to timely access? means that patients can get appointments and services within a reasonable amount of time.
+Patients also have the right to timely access to their prescriptions at any network pharmacy.
+"Timely access" means that patients can get appointments and services within a reasonable amount of time.
 The Evidence of Coverage explains how patients access participating providers to get the care and services they need.
 It also explains their rights to get care for a medical emergency and urgently needed care.